WDD 130: Web Fundamentals

 6. Add another table heading cell (<th>) to the existing first row (<tr>) of the table's body (<tbody>)

-7. Insert the text of "Accounting" into that new cell.
+7. Insert the text of "Accounting" into the new cell.

-8. Modify that new cell to span all four rows in the table body using rowspan.
+8. Modify the new cell to span all four rows in the table body using rowspan.

 Check Your Understanding